 Collaborations between brands are becoming more commonplace, and some of the most exciting brands are looking to traditional artisans to invigorate their latest collections.
-Japan’s creative scene is thriving, with artisans dedicating their lives to mastering the ancient crafts that have been passed down through generations.
+Japan’s creative scene is thriving, with both modern artists and traditional artisans who have dedicated their lives to mastering the ancient crafts that have been passed down through generations.

 Here are some of our favourite collaborations between international brands and Japanese artisans from the past few years.

 Yayoi Kusama's 2023 collaboration with Louis Vuitton includes clothes and accessories, featuring the 93-year-old's signature colourful polka dots.
 The collection is a follow-up to the iconic duo's first sell-out collection together in 2012.
 The latest collaboration has seen LV stores across the world turn into full-scale Yayoi Kusama art installations.
 Polka-dots appeared on the outside of London's Harrods, a giant sculpture of the artist was added to the outside of the Champs Elysées store and various installations popped up across Tokyo, including a 3D billboard ad in Shibuya promoting the collab.

 Louis Vuitton isn't the only brand Yayoi Kusama has collaborated with.
 Her limited edition design for Veuve Clicquot’s La Grande Dame 2012 went on sale for EUR 30,000.
 She also partnered with Lancôme in 2011 on limited edition Juicy Tubes designs.

 Takashi Murakami's distinctive smiling rainbow flowers now feature on 13 Hublot timepieces and 324 NFTs.
 The highlights of the collection, launched at the 2022 Watches and Wonders trade show in Geneva, is the All Black, set with diamonds and the Sapphire Rainbow with 487 colored stones.